RuffBudda/21SIXTY-Scraper/README.md

 # 21SIXTY SCRAPER

 A powerful, open-source web scraper that extracts profile data from LinkedIn, Instagram, and general websites.
-Built with Next.js and Playwright, designed for easy deployment on Vercel with a modern web interface and RESTful API.
+Built with Next.js and Playwright, optimized for deployment on DigitalOcean droplets with a modern web interface and RESTful API.

 ## ✨ Features